rotbau/rotbau.github.io/_posts/2023-09-22-Keycloak-Client-TMC.md

 - Email Verified Slide: Yes - Avoids need to validate email
 - First / Last Name: Can be left blank or completed
 - Create
+2. Add Password: On Complete User -> Credentials Tab
+- Set Password
+- Turn Temporary slider off if you don't was user to have to reset password at login
+- Save

 ### Add Group, Group Member(s) and Role Mapping